Children in employment and entertainment

 • Proper provision has been made to the secure the health and kind treatment of the child

-• That the child’s education will not suffer
+• The child's education will not suffer

 • Robust safeguarding and supervision arrangements are in place